Martin Sulzmann

 roman

-the roman
+map.append the roman

-).The other direction is equally simple to implement.
+letter to the sequence of roman letters.false).The other direction is equally simple to implement.

 Let’s consider the semantic meaning of roman numbers.